Who Is Lionel Messi?

 After helping Barcelona achieve a historic second treble in 2015, he was honored with his fifth FIFA Ballon d'Or trophy.

-Argentina National Team Controversy
+Criticism for Argentina National Team Performance

 For all his success with Barcelona, Messi has come under fire for his inability to help Argentina's national team win a major title.
 He did lead "La Albiceleste" to the final of the 2014 World Cup, and was named player of the tournament, although his team lost to Germany.

 In 2016, following Argentina's second consecutive loss to Chile in the final of the Copa America tournament, Messi announced he was ending his run with the national team.